 By intentionally limiting the time in bed and inducing mild sleep deprivation, two things happen:

-This eventually translates to a mindset where going to bed is no longer associated with a struggle to fall asleep.
+This eventually translates to a change in mindset, where going to bed is no longer associated with a battle to fall asleep 4.

-The altered bedtime schedule is then followed until a consistent increase in the time spent asleep compared to the time spent in bed is observed, at which point more time in bed is permitted.
+You then follow the schedule until you and the therapist agree there’s a consistent increase in the time spent asleep versus the total time you’ve spent in bed.
+At this point, more time in bed will be permitted.

-Since sleep restriction therapy leads to improved sleep over time, these adverse effects are usually gone within the first three weeks of treatment.
-During those first few weeks, it’s important to have support available to you.
-That’s why, at Sleepstation, we provide access to a team of sleep coaches and therapists.
-Our team can provide perspective and motivation to get you through the tough times and can also help identify ways to make sleep restriction therapy more compatible with your lifestyle.
+That’s why we at Sleepstation provide access to a team of sleep coaches and therapists.
+Our team can provide perspective and motivation to see you through and help identify ways to make sleep restriction therapy more compatible with your lifestyle.

-Once through this difficult initial period, many people report that their attitudes towards sleep and going to bed have changed because of the long-lasting sleep improvements that sleep restriction therapy often leads to.
+After the difficult initial period, many people report that their attitudes towards sleep and going to bed have changed because of the long-lasting sleep improvements resulting from sleep restriction therapy 12.

-Furthermore, patients who have undergone sleep restriction therapy have also reported improved mood, reduced daytime fatigue, fewer sleep worries and napping tendencies compared to when they went untreated.
+Furthermore, patients who have undergone sleep restriction therapy report improved mood, reduced daytime fatigue, fewer sleep worries and napping tendencies compared to when they went untreated 14.